KTkatherine/Solving-Problems-with-Java/README.md

 07_calculate 1/1 - 1/2 + 1/3 - 1/4 + 1/5 ........-1/100

 08_Write a program that counts the number 9 in all integers from 1 to 100.

+09_Find all the daffodil numbers between 0 and 999 and print them out.